GitauHarrison/notes/search/implement_elasticseach.md

         session._changes = None
 ```

-Just before a session is committed, the `before_commit()` handler will allow us to check what object has been added, modified or deleted through `session.new`, `session.dirty` and `session.delete` respectively.
+Just before a session is committed, the `before_commit()` handler will allow us to check what object has been added, modified, or deleted through `session.new`, `session.dirty` and `session.delete` respectively.
 These objects are not going to be available anymore after a commit is made. `session._changes` dictionary allows us to save the objects and have them survive a commit since we shall be using them to update the Elasticsearch index.

 As soon as a session has been successfully committed, this is the proper time to make changes on the Elasticsearch side of things using `after_commit()`.
-We begin by iterating over what has been added, modified or deleted and make corresponding calls to the indexing functions in the `search` module for objects with `SearchableMixin`.
+We begin by iterating over what has been added, modified, or deleted and make corresponding calls to the indexing functions in the `search` module for objects with `SearchableMixin`.

-We can include a simple `reindex()` helper method that can allow us to refresh an index with all the data in the relational side.
-You may experience instances where you have to manually update the Elasticsearch index to ensure the latest changes are effected.
+We can include a simple `reindex()` helper method that can allow us to refresh an index with all the data on the relational side.
+You may experience instances where you have to manually update the Elasticsearch index to ensure the latest changes are applied.

 ```python
 class SearchabelMixin(object):